EC-USGS/pywatershed/doc/index.rst

 or `using WholeTale <https://github.com/EC-USGS/pywatershed#example-notebooks>`_.

 ========================
-Community Engagement
+Community engagement
 ========================
 We value your feedback!
-Please use `discussions <https://github.com/EC-USGS/pywatershed/discussions>`_ or `issues <https://github.com/EC-USGS/pywatershed/issues>`_ on our Github page.
+Please use `discussions <https://github.com/EC-USGS/pywatershed/discussions>`_ or `issues <https://github.com/EC-USGS/pywatershed/issues>`_ on Github.
 You may also suggest edits to this documentation or open an issue by clicking on the Github Octocat at the top of the page.
 For more in-depth contributions, please start by reading over the `DEVELOPER.md file <https://github.com/EC-USGS/pywatershed/blob/develop/DEVELOPER.md>`_.